nvidia-holoscan/holohub/tutorials/cuda_mps/README.md

 an option to limit the maximum number of GPU threads that can be used by every MPS client.
 The `CUDA_MPS_ACTIVE_THREAD_PERCENTAGE` environment variable can be used to control this limit system-wide.
-This limit can also be set by communicating the active thread percentage to the control daemon with
+This limit can also be configured by communicating the active thread percentage to the control daemon with
 `echo "set_default_active_thread_percentage <Thread Percentage>" | nvidia-cuda-mps-control`.
-Our `start_mps_daemon.sh` script also takes this percentage as the first argument.
+Our `start_mps_daemon.sh` script takes this percentage as the first argument as well.

 ```bash
 ./start_mps_daemon.sh <Active Thread Percentage>